 Nutrition – Low Processed Diet

-I think this is understated in modern medicine, but the conventional process food we are eating is making us anxious and sick with other health issues.
+I think this is understated in modern medicine, but the conventional process foods we are eating is making us anxious and sick with other health issues.

 Its clear from many current medical studies that the gut and brain are connected.
 If fact they are calling the gut the second brain.

 What we put in to our gut, is affecting our mood and perception on certain factors of life.
-I realize this when I shifted from high processed food diet to low processed food diet.
-This, guided with meditation have made the biggest shift in my fight with anxiety.
+I realized this when I shifted from high processed food diet to low processed food diet.
+This, guided with meditation has made the biggest shift in my fight with anxiety.

 My main rules for diet is to eat least processed foods, reduce refined sugar, wheat and dairy intake where possible.
-Do not remove from your diet straight away as you will likely get cravings.
-I still love a good burger on my cheat day.
+Do not remove everything from your diet straight away as you will likely get cravings.
+I still love a good burger on my cheat day, I just know a plate of broccoli will make me feel better.

 My advice is to seek a good nutritionist who specializes in gut analysis and repair to help you on your nutrition journey for better mental health.
-Also check out this great book with will guide you to anxiety calming foods and nutrients.
+A great little book that taught me about diet and Anxiety is the Anti-Anxiety Food Solution by Trudy Scott.
+Learn what to eat and what not to eat to improve your anxious body.

 Exercise – Move your body and sweat